Setting a SMART Strategy

 • Realistic – which is similar to achievable.
 Can it be accomplished, or have you set goals that are unlikely to be met?
 If a goal begins to feel unrealistic, people simply give up.

 • Target Date – when would you like to cross this goal off as accomplished?
 It ties back to how realistic the goal is that you are setting.
 Ensure you have allowed sufficient ‘flat tire time.’
-There are always unexpected glitches that cause delays.

 In the context of strategy, each letter of the SMART goal acronym is important.
 Thinking back to Lewis Carroll, communicating the goal to the organization so we all know where we are going is a SMART way to get there.
+For a more recent example of the benefit of goal setting, see this study from the Dominican University.
+Following a regimented goal setting process results in a 33% higher success rate!

 Four steps to a SMART strategy:

-Step three is to have regular check-ins and to course correct when required.
+3. Have regular check-ins and to course correct when required.

-Step four is to celebrate success when you achieve the goal.
+4. Celebrate success when you achieve the goal.

 Commit to a structured, well-communicated goal setting process.
 Wherever you determine there is, you want to ensure you arrive.